githubmutt/pcc197-crud_nodejs/README.md

 mysql -uroot -ppassword crud < crud.sql.
 (this assumes database crud exists).

-Substitue the repository App.js into your App.js
+Substitute the repository App.js into your App.js

 to start React,
 from the client directory :  npm start